bwbecker/cdnFedElectionData/README.md

 open the zip file, and then find the CSV files in the `csv` directory.
 1. You can click on the `csv` link and then on the file you want.
 Then right-click the "Raw" button, and select "Save file as...".
 Change the file name extension to ".csv" and save.
-But this is tediuos unless all your're after is the one big file.
+But this is tediuos unless all you're after is the one big file.

 ## Data Format